Security builder & leader

 CISOs Can Find Allies at the General Counsel Office

 Chief Information Security Officers (CISOs) and their equivalents differ in their reporting structure.
-Information security groups may roll up to the CIO, CEO, CFO and COO functions and collaborate with numerous other groups within the organization.
+Cybersecurity groups may roll up to the CIO, CEO, CFO and COO functions and collaborate with numerous other groups within the organization.
 I’d like to make a case for aligning the CISO position with the organization’s Chief Legal Officer (CLO), often called General Counsel.

 The Role of General Counsel